Do short range correlations inhibit the appearance of the nuclear pasta?: Introduction

-{\it Introduction.---}Nonspherical complex structures that appear due to a frustration in sub-saturation nuclear densities are believed to be present in the inner crust of neutron stars and in core-collapse supernova cores~\cite{PhysRevLett.50.2066,PhysRevC.70.065806}.
+Nonspherical complex structures that appear due to a frustration in subsaturation nuclear densities are believed to be present in the inner crust of neutron stars and in core-collapse supernova cores~\cite{PhysRevLett.50.2066,hashimoto84}.
 Although possibly present only in a small range of densities and temperatures, different studies suggest that these exotic structures may have considerable impact on different astrophysical phenomena and on the magnetic evolution of neutron stars~\cite{Pons2013}.
-Some of the consequences of the existence of the pasta phase are expected to leave signatures in quasiperiodic oscillations observed in soft-gamma ray repeaters~\cite{soft} and magnetar giant flares~\cite{giant}.
+Some of the consequences of the existence of the pasta phase are expected to leave signatures in quasiperiodic oscillations observed in soft-gamma ray repeaters~\cite{soft} and magnetar giant flares due to crust thermal relaxation due to neutrino trapping~\cite{Okamoto:2013tja,PhysRevC.83.035803, PhysRevC.70.065806, Lin:2020nxy}.
 More recently, the detection of late-time neutrinos from a Milky Way core-collapse supernova seems to be approaching reality~\cite{latetime} and it was claimed that neutrino diffusion seems to be affected by the pasta phase in protoneutron stars in such a way that its signal can be greatly enhanced after core collapse~\cite{neutrino}.

 From the theoretical point of view, there are some models and simulations that predict that the pasta structures can be very complex indeed.
-Calculations departed from the more traditional 3D, 2D and 1D geometries in a single unit cell to density fluctuations~\cite{flut1,Pelicer:2021ils} as well as to structures resembling waffle, parking garage and TPMS~\cite{complex1,complex2,complex3}.
-Different calculations also show that the pasta phase size decreases as temperature increases and may even occupy just a small portion in between two homogeneous phases at certain temperatures~\cite{oldpasta,PRC82,PRC85}.
+Calculations departed from the more traditional 1D, 2D, and 3D geometries in a single unit cell to density fluctuations~\cite{flut1,Pelicer:2021ils} as well as to structures resembling waffle, parking garage and triply periodic minimal surfaces (TPMS)~\cite{complex1,complex2,complex3}.
+Different calculations also show that the pasta phase size decreases as temperature increases and may occupy just a small portion between two homogeneous phases at certain temperatures~\cite{oldpasta,PRC82,PRC85,PhysRevC.105.025806,PhysRevD.106.063020,PhysRevC.103.055810,PhysRevC.102.015806}.